waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Game Mechanics
 - FLOOR: Walkable.
 - ICE: Sliding mechanic.
-Row 1 is confirmed ICE.
+(Note: Row 1 is NOT ice, verified Turn 28856).
 - PIT: Warp to B2F.
 Must fill to solve B2F.
 - BOULDER: RESETS on floor change (verified Turn 28854).
 Must do all in one run.
 - STRENGTH: Deactivates after every floor change.